15 Things You NEED To Tell Your Web Developer

 You might have a whole marketing strategy going, you might just occasionally post on Twitter.
 Whatever it is you do with your marketing, by letting the developer know they can help setup the systems and content to better receive any users coming from your marketing, and even setup systems to help you do more marketing.

-This could be setting up landing pages, blogs or even calculators and quizzes so that your website can be your marketing base.
+This could be setting up engaging landing pages, blogs or even calculators and quizzes so that your website can be your marketing base.

 5. What deadlines you are aiming for